pkiage/tool-credit-risk-modelling/README.md

 streamlit run app.py

 ## Deployed setup details
-For faster model building and testing (particularly XGBoost) a local setup is recommended.
+For faster model building and testing (particularly XGBoost) a local setup or on a more powerful server than free heroku dyno type is recommended.

 Free Heroku dyno type was used to deploy the app https://devcenter.heroku.com/articles/dyno-types